Contact us to begin to take the steps to locate your business in Costa Rica’s Green Park Free Zone.

 Companies engaged in the exploration and extraction of minerals or hydrocarbons, the production of electrical energy, and the sales of arms and/or ammunition are not eligible to operate under the free trade zone regime in Costa Rica.

 Over the last several decades, Costa Rican government policies have been crafted to focus upon making the country attractive to foreign investors.
 The establishment of the free trade zone regime in Costa Rica has been a central part of this effort.
-Costa Rica has made itself an export platform to the world through its execution of 14 free trade agreements that govern commerce with 52 countries.
+The country has made itself an export platform to the world through its execution of 14 free trade agreements that govern commerce with 52 countries.

-The country’s national government abolished its army in 1949.
+The Costa Rican national government abolished its army in 1949.
 This has enabled policymakers to invest consistently in the education of the nation’s citizens.
 Costa Rica has one of the highest literacy rates in all of Latin America.

 Please use this form to contact us and we will respond as soon as possible: